Spades

 The half-round spade is used by sperm-whalemen for making a large hole in the blubber for the blubber-hook.
 It is also used, though seldom, from the waist of the vessel, for making holes in the blanket-piece which are used in fastening the blubber to the cutting-tackle.

-The blade of the gouge spade was semi-cylindrical, so that only two cuts were needed to make a round hole.
-This seems like an unecessary expense for such a specialty spade.
-Holes in the blanket piece were normally made with narrow cutting spades or with boarding knives.
-Gouge spades were rarely used.
+The blade of the gouge spade was semi-cylindrical, requiring only two cuts to make a round hole.
+Despite this, the use of gouge spades was relatively rare, as holes in the blanket piece were typically made with narrow cutting spades or boarding knives, making the expense of such a specialized spade seem unnecessary.

 Back to top of the page